2021 COVID Update: check the “Launch Update” tab for updates on auditions & the NiWatt launch.

 Copper Ground Plane

 No expense was spared here.
-This copper ground plane, along with the extremely short signal path is a key contributor to the NiWatt’s remarkably low noise floor.
+This copper ground plane, along with the extremely short signal path is a key contributor to the NiWatt’s remarkably low noise floor and speed.

 Hybrid, point to point wiring / turret board construction

 Ease of maintenance, and immunity to shock.
 This is the same construction method used in guitar amplifiers which are almost impervious to abuse from “roadies”.